Every member of Hampton Creek’s board has stepped down except for the CEO

 Hampton Creek is in the news again — and not for the reasons it would like to be.
 Hampton Creek’s entire board of directors have left, except for CEO Josh Tetrick.

-Five board members left just in the last month after some serious disagreement with how Tetrick was running things, according to Bloomberg, which first reported the departures.
-They include Bon Appétit Management Co. co-founder and CEO Fedele Bauccio, former U.S. Health and Human Services Secretary Kathleen Sebelius, Google DeepMind co-founder Mustafa Suleyman, Khosla Ventures partner Samir Kaul, and Hong Kong billionaire Li Ka-shing’s Horizon Ventures representative Bart Swanson.
+Five board members left in the last month after some serious disagreement with how Tetrick was running things, according to Bloomberg, which first reported the departures.
+They include Bon Appétit Management Co. co-founder and CEO Fedele Bauccio, former U.S. Health and Human Services Secretary Kathleen Sebelius, Google DeepMind co-founder Mustafa Suleyman, Khosla Ventures partner Samir Kaul and Hong Kong billionaire Li Ka-shing’s Horizon Ventures representative Bart Swanson.
 Salesforce CEO Marc Benioff’s wife Lynne stepped down from the board last year.

 A company spokesperson tells TechCrunch the changes are part of a move to ensure “our employees maintain their ability to direct our mission,” saying it is, “as critical as the technologies we deploy and the products we launch.
 We will always protect this principle.”

-We’ve reached out, but none of the outgoing directors have gotten back to us at this time but Hampton Creek has furnished TechCrunch with a joint statement from the outgoing members of the board.
+We’ve reached out, but none of the outgoing directors have gotten back to us at this time, although Hampton Creek has furnished TechCrunch with a joint statement from the outgoing members of the board.

 “We continue to fully support Hampton Creek and its CEO Josh in their exciting and important mission to change the food industry for the better of all people.
 We will advise Josh and the team on strategies across all areas of its business moving forward,” the statement reads.